5 Ways to Experience Norman Island, British Virgin Islands

 There are two main attractions here: treasure lore and fish.

 It’s rumored that a fisherman in the late 1800s once found a large stash of gold booty here that was dislodged during a storm, supposedly from the Spanish galleon Nuestra Senora de Guadalupe.
 True?
 I’m not sure, but it’s fun to believe it, especially when you’re exploring the caves.
 This book has all the details about the true story of Norman Island and Robert Louis Stevenson's fictional tale, Treasure Island.
+The marine life here also never disappoints.
+Expect to swim with hundreds of small fish, and the last time I visited we saw two octopus.

 You can grab a National Parks Trust mooring ball here with your yacht, but I think it’s easier to grab your overnight mooring in the Bight and just dinghy over.